How do I record bank deposits?

 User access to enter bank deposits

-If a volunteer has a specific role to be purely responsible for Bank Deposits, (performing a cash offering or counting function), you can give them bespoke access to only this screen by customising their user role.
-See this help article for more details.
+If a volunteer has a specific role to be purely responsible for Bank Deposits (performing a cash offering or counting function), you can give them bespoke access to only this screen by customising their user role.

-If your organisation uses Donor Envelope Numbers rather than donor names for cash donations, then on the manage donors screen, you have the option to assign donors with envelope numbers.
+If your organisation uses Donor Envelope Numbers rather than donor names for cash donations, the Manage Donors screen gives you the option to assign donors with envelope numbers.

-In the system settings, you have the option to hide donor names when entering bank deposits.
-This can help you keep the bank deposit process efficient whilst being sensitive to confidential donor information.
-Click here for more information about hiding donor names.
+System Settings also gives you the option to hide donor names when entering bank deposits.
+This can help you keep the bank deposit process efficient while being sensitive to confidential donor information.

 To help you better understand the Bank Deposit module as a whole, please visit the module overview page here.